rladies/meetup-presentations_brisbane/2020/11/README.md

-# Tips and Ticks in R and RStudio
+# Tips and Tricks in R and RStudio